Spongy Lawn After Winter Thaw in Westchester and Greenwich

 - Clear debris before other visits so traffic does not smear wet crowns.

 Spongy April lawns are a symptom family, not one disease.
-Read the pattern, match mechanical aeration, seed, drainage, and water in a sensible order, and avoid guessing with the hose alone.
-Call with your town name, a few photos along the trouble strip, and whether puddles return in summer so the first Bellantoni visit lands with the right tools.
+Read the pattern, match aeration, seed, drainage, and water in a sensible order, and avoid guessing with the hose alone.
+You already felt that first wet walk across the back lawn; use April to learn whether it was thaw give or a story that will repeat in summer.
+Call with your town name, photos along the trouble strip, and whether puddles return when heat arrives so the first Bellantoni visit lands with the right tools.

 Diagnose the Soft Strip